THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 The Zonda rims are milled between spoke holes a bit more than the Fulcrum leading to minimal depth (1mm or so less for the Zonda, depending on where you measure it) and weight differences (a claimed weight 20 grams lighter for the Zonda though I measured it to be about 50 grams lighter).

 The inside and outside widths of both the Zonda and Fulcrum Racing 3 rims are now the same.
-The new Racing 3 got its 17C rims as part of the 2018 model year introduction.
-Campagnolo gave the Zonda C17 a couple year’s head start going from 15C to 17C.
+The Racing 3 got its 17C rims as part of the 2018 model year introduction.
+Campagnolo gave the Zonda C17 a couple year’s head start over the Racing 3 going from 15C to 17C.
 Neither is tubeless-ready per the recommendation of Campy and Fulcrum though both have a rim bed without spoke holes (the spokes screw in from the top of the rims) and some enthusiasts have posted forum reports describing having successfully set them up tubeless.

 The Zonda places its trademark G3 rear spokes in groups of 3 whereas the Fulcrum spreads them out in a more typical pattern along the rim.
 Both, however, use a 2:1 ratio of drive side to non-drive side spoke arrangement, a key contributor in getting the desired stiffness in a bike wheel.